briansmith/ring/BUILDING.md

     by CMake, it may be configured explicitly by setting `CMAKE_ASM_NASM_COMPILER`.

   * C and C++ compilers with C++11 support are required.
-On Windows, MSVC 14 (Visual Studio 2015) or later with Platform SDK 8.1 or later are supported, but newer versions are recommended.
-We will drop support for Visual Studio 2015 in March 2022, five years after the release of Visual Studio 2017.
+On Windows, MSVC from Visual Studio 2017 or later with Platform SDK 8.1 or later are supported, but newer versions are recommended.
 Recent versions of GCC (6.1+) and Clang should work on non-Windows platforms, and maybe on Windows too.

   * The most recent stable version of [Go](https://golang.org/dl/) is required.
     Note Go is exempt from the five year support window.
 If not found by CMake,